jxnblk/blog/src/posts/making-sourdough-and-learning-unity.md

 We were all familiar with the Apple IIes at school, but this thing was a completely different beast.
 It had one of those green and black displays (high tech compared to printers), and flipping the power switch on the back made it sound like an airplane was taking off inside my neighbor's basement.
-Event at that time, it was not a new computer – we affectionately called it "The Dinosaur."
+Even at that time, it was not a new computer – we affectionately called it "The Dinosaur."

 Other than drawing awesome pictures with LOGO at school, this was probably my first introduction to programming languages.
 We learned how to do a few things in BASIC, then immediately started to plan out how to build our own video game.
-I sketched out a bunch of characters and sprites on graph paper, but we never finished our Bomber Man clone.
+I sketched out a bunch of characters and sprites on graph paper, but we never finished our _Bomber Man_ clone.

 A few years later, this same friend introduced me to a ray tracing program, that I used to render my first 3D models.
 I remember saying to my friend, _can you imagine when computers are powerful enough to do this in real time?
 And maybe even simulate sound waves for audio?_